 We’ve all been through cramming intense study sessions.
 But let’s be honest, those late-night dates with textbooks aren’t just not romantic; they’re also terribly ineffective.
 Sadly, no one teaches us how to learn, or even to love learning (in fact, school might do the opposite).
 This is where the technique called spaced repetition comes in to ‘neurohack’ the obsolete study methods.
+Keep reading to understand the spaced repetition system and apply it to your study routine!

-Understanding Brain and Memory
+Understanding brain and memory

 Our brains are marvelous, yet forgetful machines.
 Having a strong memory in the age of ADHD is hard to overrate.
 Even though memorization has gotten a bad rap in academic circles recently, it is what gives us a foundation to reason about things.
 Moreover, cognitive science shows we need memorization for developing critical thinking, creativity and idea generation.